|

 Gaussian approximation), respectively, R being the surface radius of

-curvature, and K being the surface conic (for coma and astigmatism, valid
+curvature, and K being the surface conic.
+For object at infinity,

 Note that the P-V wavefront deviations are those for